Trance (comics): Necrosha

 Trance is seen with Husk and the New X-Men battling the resurrected Synch and Skin.

-Trance is part of a team of X-Men that investigates Blindfold's vision about Muir Island.
+Trance is part of a team of X-Men that investigates Blindfold's vision of Muir Island.
 Trance, along with most other members of this team, is briefly possessed by Proteus when he attacks.
-This possession is interrupted by Rogue's use of Psylocke's psychic knife.
+This possession is interrupted by Rogue using Psylocke's psychic knife.
 The team eventually defeats Proteus before returning to Utopia.

 Second Coming

 During the events of Second Coming, Cannonball recruits Trance along with Northstar, Dazzler, Anole, Gambit, and Pixie on a mission to recover Magik from Limbo.
 Hope is initially reluctant to accept this mission, but agrees to go as long as she can leave her body on Earth.
 Upon arriving in Limbo, the team becomes separated when they are overwhelmed by Limbo's demonic inhabitants.
 Trance fights alongside Pixie and tries to protect Pixie from the influence of Magik's demon, N'Astirh.
 The effort, however, causes Trance to disappear from Limbo and reawaken in her body in Utopia.